box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 <TileGrid rows="2">
   <Tile type="cog" title="1.
 Existing App - Box core SDK" href="/guides/tooling/sdks/sdk-versioning/#migration-to-the-generated-package">
-    If you have an existing application relying on Box core SDK and you wish to further develop your project:
+    If you have an existing application that relies on Box core SDK and you wish to further develop your project:

     **Action** Use the major version which includes consolidated packages.
-Start leveraging convenience methods, new features thanks to the generated package, and gradually migrate your code base.
-Check version breakdown for each programming language.
+Start using convenience methods and new features from the generated package, and gradually migrate your codebase.
   </Tile>
   <Tile type="code-new" title="2.
 Existing App - Next Generation SDK" href="/guides/tooling/sdks/sdk-versioning/#migrating-from-box-next-generation-sdks-to-core-box-sdk-v10">
-    If you have an existing application relying on the Box Next Generation SDK and you wish to further develop your project:
+    If you have an existing application that relies on the Box Next Generation SDK and you wish to further develop your project:

     **Action** Replace the library name in your package manager with Box core SDK package (≥`v10.0.0`).
 Check migration guides for detailed instructions.
   </Tile>
   <Tile type="branch" title="3.
 New Application" href="/guides/tooling/sdks/sdk-versioning/#box-core-sdk-versions-and-artifacts-overview">
     If you are creating a new application:

-    **Action** Use ≥`v10.0.0` of the Box core SDK package.
+    **Action** Use ≥`v10.0.0` of the Box core SDK.
   </Tile>
   <Tile type="info" title="4.
 No Active Development" href="/guides/tooling/sdks/sdk-versioning/#box-core-sdk-versions-and-artifacts-overview">
     If you have an existing application that you don't plan to change: